Nutty

 Although, there’s no such thing as completely free when it comes to business banking.
 You’ll still have fees somewhere, whether that’s making transactions (sending and receiving money), or depositing or taking out cash from an ATM, or using features such as integrating with accounting software (more on that later).

 With most of our recommendations above, you can start with a free plan, and upgrade as and when you need.
-Overall, we recommend Revolut¹, it's got great features to save time to help grow your business, such as invoicing and expense management.
-And, transactions are free (up to a limit each month).
+Again, we recommend Tide¹, it's got great features to save time to help grow your business, such as invoicing and expense management.

-If you don’t want all the bells and whistles, and just the basics, but still with some great tools, such as invoicing, check out Tide¹, there’s a free account, but you’ll have to pay 20p per transaction (so if you make lots of transactions, probably give this one a miss).
+If you don’t want all the bells and whistles, and just the basics, but still with some great tools, check out ANNA¹, it's free to get an account.

 A business bank account is just like a bank account you’ve probably got yourself, called a personal bank account, except it’s for your business.